Exabyte-io/documentation/docs/collaboration/actions/organization/add-remove-member.md

 ## Add Users to Organization

-Any desired number of users can be selected from this list by ticking their corresponding left-hand checkboxes, and then added to the Organization under consideration by clicking on the `Select Items` button <i class="zmdi zmdi-collection-plus zmdi-hc-border"></i> at the top-right corner of the users list page.
+Any desired number of users can be selected from this list by ticking their corresponding left-hand checkboxes, and then added to the Organization under consideration by clicking on the `Select Items` button <i class="zmdi zmdi-collection-plus zmdi-hc-border"></i> at the top-right corner of the page.
 The selected users will now appear as Organization regular members under the People Explorer interface of the Organization.

 ## Animation